 This course is based on real-world experimentation and will provide first-hand knowledge of the process of scientific discovery with its triumphs and frustrations.
 Students will be part of research teams and responsible for their own experimental results.
 It is expected that findings from student research will be of the highest quality and suitable for research publication.

-Open the BIOL 3900 syllabus or course schedule by clicking on the links below.
-You can then choose to view or download the documents.
+Open the BIOL 3900 syllabus and schedule by clicking on the links below.